fvilante/AsciiDoc_Template/readme.md

 # Editing your document

 You entry point for editing is `./src/main.adoc`.

+Use any editor of your choice to edit this file.

 If you use imagens, remember to put it in the folder `./src/imagens`.